wesleyroberson/wesleyroberson.github.io/VBA_deliverables/README.md

 # Sampling with Subcategory.xlsm
     # Excel macro file allowing the selection of random samples for every value of a particular subcategory from a population the user inputs based on a particular sampling methodology.

+# Request List with Stats.xlsm
+    # Excel macro file creating a summary display for a request list based on status of requests, due dates, etc.